oschweitzer/sfeir-school-angular/docs/markdown/dependancy-injection/di_working.md

 ##==##

-# The Provider
+# Provider

 -   Responsibility: <br> <br>
     -   Allows you to define <b> how </b> to obtain a dependency associated with a DI Token. <br> <br>
-    -   a provider is defined for <b> a </b> injector and it will be used by the latter to create dependencies.
+    -   A provider is defined for <b> an </b> injector and it will be used by the latter to create dependencies.

 ##==##